slowli/term-transcript/README.md

 - It is possible to capture output from a pseudo-terminal (PTY) using the `portable-pty` crate feature.
 However, since most escape sequences are dropped, this is still not a good option to capture complex outputs (e.g., ones moving cursor).
-- PTY support for Windows is somewhat shaky.
-It requires recent Windows version (Windows 10 from October 2018 or newer), and may not work properly.
+- PTY support for Windows is shaky.
+It requires a somewhat recent Windows version (Windows 10 from October 2018 or newer), and may work incorrectly even for the recent versions.

-## Minimum supported Rust version

-Rust 1.46+ is supported for the default crate features.
-The `portable-pty` feature requires Rust 1.51+.

 ## Alternatives / similar tools